JoshLandry/Sinestrument1/README.md

   "Randomize Waveform" causes a rhythmic cycling through all possible waveform types (sine, saw, square, etc.) at the current tempo, for a pleasant textural effect.

-  Tempo (in BPM) can be set by the user from the corresponding section.
-Two preset buttons, for 100BPM and 150BPM, are available as examples.
-Note that the tempo will not come into play unless the user triggers a musical sequence by clicking a button in the lower half of the screen.

 Mangle Your Sound -